Punity122333/vision-bot/README.md

 # vision-bot
-A multipurpose discord bot named Vision
+A multipurpose discord bot named Vision.

+# Disclaimer
+This bot is not for public use.